refinedev/refine/documentation/docs/guides-concepts/routing/index.md

 Once you passed router provider to `<Refine />` component, you can use all the features of refine in a same way, regardless of your application's framework/router.

-As a next step, we'll add `products` resource to help **refine** understand the relationship between resources their routes.

 ## Relationship Between Resources and Routes <GuideBadge id="guides-concepts/general-concepts" />

 **refine** can infer current `resource`, `action` and it's `id` from the **current route** based on your **resource definitions**.

 This eliminates the need of passing these parameters to the components/hooks manually.

-All you have to do is to define your resource and their browser routes.
+All you have to do is to define your resource and their routes.

 ```tsx
 <Refine